Sign up

 Horticulture, Pilgrim Street

 Bringing the same invention and attention to detail to their brunch menu as they do everything else, Horticulture is a definite must-visit brunch destination.
-Serving brunch from 10am 'til 3pm, they offer some seriously delicious dishes like eggs bao-nedict, chipotle chorizo hash and their ever-popular shloumi.
+Serving brunch from 10am 'til 3pm, they offer some seriously delicious dishes like eggs bao-nedict, chorizo hash and their ever-popular shloumi.
 They also offer a 'Brunchin' Bairns' menu with plenty of kid-friendly eats perfect for family brunches.

 Lotus Biscoff pancakes at The Dispensary The Dispensary